pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 - Time to run the test went down by 33% for **Java 7** and 66% for **Java 8**, compared with the original version (much more if compared with the first `long`-based version).
 Not bad, considering that we didn't change the algorithm or the data structure -- only the hash function.

+- The achieved number of iterations per second was 5,344 (it was 3932 when we started).
+Let's set a goal of 10,000 and see if this is achievable.

 Coming soon
 -----------